 Published May 01, 2013 - 10:16 AM

-Michelle Bassanesi and Gretchen Jahn, will be racing together in the Air Race Classic in June as Classic Racer 16 - Team "Dream Catchers"
+Michelle Bassanesi and Gretchen Jahn, raced together in the Air Race Classic in June as Classic Racer 16 - Team "Dream Catchers" and achieved second place!

 Air Race Classic, Inc. is a nonprofit 501(c)(3) organization dedicated to: